BestTimesToVisit.com Logo

 packing

-Comfortable walking shoes are a must!
-You'll be doing a lot of walking, exploring monuments and museums.
-Pack layers, as the weather can change quickly.
-A reusable water bottle is also essential, especially during the summer months.
+Comfortable shoes are a must!
+You'll be doing a lot of walking, exploring monuments, museums, and neighborhoods.
+Pack layers as the weather can be unpredictable.
+A reusable water bottle is also essential, especially during warmer months.

 Weather Details